 - 15-Stop ND Filter – 1/50 second exposure -> 10 minute 40 second exposure

 As you can see these can have a massive impact on your exposure time and picking the right one is imperative.
 Remember, each stop in strength will double your exposure time.
 For example, if you choose a 10-stop ND Filter when you’re planning to use it during the Blue Hour for landscape photography you could end up with a long wait on your hands.
 A 2 second exposure turns into a 32 minute exposure with a 10-Stop attached.
 A 15-stop in this situation would extend your exposure to over 17 hours!

 For those wanting to get started in long exposure photography I would recommend both a 6-stop and a 10-stop ND Filter, with this combination allowing you to tailor your exposure to suit most needs.
-Below are the ones I recommend, with the SRB Photographic one being most suitable for testing the waters and the Haida one being great for those with a square filter system.
+Below are the ones I can recommend first hand.

 The Haida 10-Stop ND Filter is made for 100mmx100mm square filter systems, and is my preferred 10-Stop of choice at the moment.
 It was used to take the demonstration shot above, and you can clearly see just how colour neutral it is in that image.
-This is a stark contrast to the massively popular and more expensive Lee Filters 10-Stop, which comes with a very strong blue colour cast.
+We’ve also done a full review on the Haida 10-Stop NanoPro here.

 They may have a similar name, but Graduated Neutral Density Filters (GND Filters from now on) do a very different job to the ND Filters we discussed in the last section.
 Rather than reducing the overall amount of light reaching the camera’s sensor, GNDs only darken a portion of the scene.